You may need to read this

 1. The Lost Zones: Urban hubs functioning as hyper-fragmented, sectarian city-states.
 2. The Parallel Zones: Native-majority rural and coastal enclaves operating on

-The game isn't about "fixing" the whole anymore; it's about fortifying the parts that are left.
+The game isn't about fixi the whole anymore; it's about fortifying the parts that are left.

 Irreversible Tactical Stalemate

-From the Sankhya logic perspective, the "Game" has fundamentally changed from one of national recovery to one of fragmented survival.
+From a logical perspective, the game has fundamentally changed from one of national recovery to one of fragmented survival.

 The Verdict on Tommy Robinson: Street Power vs. Structural Reality